 Equipment is more narrow in use, and generally more common.
 Things like rope, candles, string.
 This stuff is replaceable, though it may vary in quality (hemp rope vs silk rope, etc).
 Generally equipment is just the kind of stuff any adventurer might carry.
-You can use Vigilance during an adventure to determine that yes, you do happen to have a specific piece of equipment on you, though maybe you didn't write it down earlier.
+While on the adventure, you can use your Vigilance skill to have remembered to bring the rope and pitons that of course you would need when exploring a cave (see Did I Bring the Thing?, page 105), even if you didn't write it down earlier.